Understanding Pancreatic Cancer -- Symptoms What Are the Symptoms of Pancreatic Cancer?

 Early pancreatic cancers usually cause few symptoms, most of which are vague.
 Because signs and symptoms of most

 pancreatic cancer may be mistaken for less-serious digestive problems, the disease is rarely detected before it has spread to nearby tissues or distant organs via the bloodstream or lymphatic system.
 Symptoms that may arise include: Significant weight loss accompanied by abdominal pain -- the most likely warning signs.
 Vague but gradually worsening abdominal pain that may decrease when leaning forward and increase when lying down.
 Pain is often severe at night and may radiate to the lower back.
 Digestive or bowel complaints such as diarrhea, constipation, gas pains, bloating, or belching.
 Nausea, vomiting, and loss of appetite.
 Jaundice, which is usually painless and is indicated by yellowish discoloration of the skin and eye whites, very dark urine, and light-colored stools.
 Sudden onset of glucose tolerance disorder, such as diabetes.
 Black or bloody stool, indicating bleeding from the digestive tract.
 Overall weakness.
 Enlarged liver and gallbladder.
 Itching.
 Blood clots in the legs.
 Mental status changes, such as a new onset of depression.

 A few rare types of pancreatic cancer cause hormonal imbalances that produce their own symptoms, which might include:

-If you experience any of these symptoms for longer than two weeks, call your doctor for a full physical examination.
+If you experience any of these symptoms, call your doctor for a full physical exam.